-As a student of design, I didn’t have much time for grids.
-I perceived them as being restrictive and counter to the aspirations of an emerging designer.
+As a student of design, I didn’t have much time for grid theory.
+I perceived grids as being restrictive and counter to the aspirations of an emerging designer.
 As a practising designer, however, I quickly learned the benefits they offer and the hidden beauty they can contain.

-Since the fourteenth century, the basis of the grid has changed little.
+Since the 14th century, the basis of the grid has changed little.
 Early religious texts contain text set in vertical columns, punctuated by images and embellished with drop capitals and marginalia (additional text annotations) – much like modern-day publications and magazines.
-A grid can be used on a single design, for example a poster, or over a series of pages such as in a book or brochure design.

 The grid structure